Mr Phil Tucker

-We all have different names we answer to… most everyone calls me Phil, my Grandma used Phillip, my wife’s co-workers referred to me as Mr. Tucker.
+We all have different names we answer to… most everyone calls me Phil, my Grandma used Phillip, my wife’s co-workers refer to me as Mr. Tucker.

-The truth is Mr. Phil Tucker is a persona I have built over the years – the aspect of my character that is presented to or perceived by others.
+The truth is Mr. Phil Tucker is a persona I have built over the years – the aspect of my character that I presented to or perceived by others.